Intego Review: Quick Expert Summary

 - Personal Backup.

-This plan is the best option for Mac users wanting solid malware protection, coverage for multiple devices, and extra features like Mac cleanup and backup tools
+This plan is the best option for Mac users wanting solid malware protection and extra features like Mac cleanup tools.
+It’s also the only plan to include Intego’s excellent parental controls and backup tools.

 Mac Internet Security X9 — Good Plan for Budget Users